kenliu/typepad-dl/README.md

 >   - **Step 4** should use the final custom domain URL (e.g., `https://blawg.com`) so all links are rewritten correctly for your new site (we're making the links relative, so need to be able to filter by the url that Typepad was using)

 > **Note on Drafts/Unpublished Posts:**
-> This only gets published posts!
-You might want to check your blog (edit panel) for unpublished drafts!
+> This only gets published posts\!
+You might want to check your blog (edit panel) for unpublished drafts\!

 #### Step 1: Discover All Posts